This is one of the most common reasons that people fail in trading. Unfortunately, it's also a natural human response.

 - Negative punishment

-Once you understand which one (or two) work best for you, then use them every chance you can, to keep yourself from revenge trading.
+Once you understand which ones work best for you, then use them every chance you can, to keep yourself from revenge trading.

-Get rid of metaphors that don't serve you.
+Get rid of market metaphors that don't serve you.

 Multiple studies have shown that metaphors can significantly color the way we see a situation.